Erich Muenter: Death

 There is some dispute on how Muenter died on July 6, 1915.
 Muenter tried to kill himself on the night of July 5 by slashing his wrist but this failed to kill him.
 An investigation ruled the death a suicide.
-In Howard Blum's In Dark Invasion he writes that New York's counterterrorism police at first believed that he was killed by an assassin sent to silence him with two bullets in the head.
-But the version they decided on was that Muenter ran out of a briefly opened door and jumped head-first onto the concrete floor of the jail corridor (this source says he fell to his death from 20 ft).
+New York's counterterrorism police at first believed that he was killed by an assassin sent to silence him with two bullets in the head.
+But the version they decided on was that Muenter ran out of a briefly opened door and jumped head-first onto the concrete floor of the jail corridor, falling 20 feet or about 6.1 meters.
+The supposed bullet wounds were actually injuries sustained during his attack on Morgan's family.
 The sound of his head hitting the concrete was so loud that it was initially thought he had smuggled a dynamite cap into the prison and set it off with his teeth.

 Bombing after his death

-Muenter's second wife received a note from her husband warning that a ship bound for England would sink on 7 July.
+Muenter's second wife received a note from her husband warning that a ship bound for England would sink on July 7.
 On that day, just two days after his suicide, the crew was warned but they could not find the bomb on the SS Minnehaha.
 It exploded, but had been placed far away from the munitions and caused minor damage.